 The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in October 2017 and October 2016.
 Both the G1X Mark III and the RX100 V are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
 The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.

-The physical size and weight of the Canon G1 X Mark III and the Sony RX100 V are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony RX100 V is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1X Mark III – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is notably smaller (34 percent) than the Canon G1 X Mark III.
 Moreover, the RX100 V is markedly lighter (25 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.